Redefining Realness: Part Three

 Mock becomes class treasurer at Moanalua.
 After taking estrogen in secret, she talks to her family to come out as a woman and ask to be called Janet.
 She repeatedly gets sent home from school for breaking the dress code by wearing skirts.
 She graduates from estrogen pills to shots, which she pays for in cash.
 She meets a boy named Adrian, who shows interest in her but rejects her when he discovers she is transgender.

 After Rick gets arrested, Mock and her brothers, mother, and Rick move into a hotel room.
 After hanging around with Wendi and other transgender women, Mock enters the sex industry.
 She makes enough money that she can pay for her own hormone therapy.
 Later, Rick gets arrested again, and Mock's mother moves back in with Cori.
 Because of the transphobia she faces at Moanalua, Mock transfers to Farrington, the school where her brother and Wendi attend.
 At Farrington, there is a Teen Center and a transgender support group called Chrysalis that provides resources to transgender girls.
 Mock comes out to her father via a letter.
 Mock decides she wants to undergo genital reconstructive surgery and gets an after-school job at a clothing store to save money.
 Mock receives a scholarship to the University of Hawai'i at Manoa.
 She schedules a date for a GRS procedure in Thailand for December 20, 2001.

 Mock continues to work in the sex trade on Merchant Street with strict rules on what acts she will perform and for whom.
 She starts college at the University of Hawai'i.
-When she pays her mother $120 dollars for their electric bill, her mother and Chad realize how she is getting the money but say nothing.
+When she pays her mother $120 for their electric bill, her mother and Chad realize how she is getting the money but say nothing.
 As adults, Chad tells Mock how worried he was for her.
 Mock is picked up on Merchant Street by a man in a van, someone she would never agree to be with under normal circumstances, but he offers her so much money, and it is so close to her GRS date, that she gets into his van.
 The man steals her purse and, when the other women on the street help her call the police, the officers are unhelpful.
 She calls a regular, Sam, to come pick her up and let her sleep in his apartment for the night.
 Sam offers to pay for her GRS, Mock declines, but asks him about the nude modeling her photographs for.

 Mock poses for a photographer, Felix, in lingerie.
 This is, she says, the decision she regrets most.
 She gets $1500 for two modeling sessions.

 Mock goes to Bangkok, Thailand, for GRS.
 Dr. R. and Dr. C. perform the surgery.
 In recovery, Mock meets an older transgender Australian woman, Genie.
 Mock returns to Hawaii on December 28 and her mother embraces her tearfully.
 While Mock recovers, her mother takes care of her.
 Mock accepts her mother's faults and the family is loving.